citrineos/citrineos.github.io/README.md

    ```
    This will start a local server, and you can access the site at `http://localhost:4000`.

+Alternatively, you can run `docker compose up` which will install the dependencies, build and serve.

 ## Making Changes

 ### Adjusting Site Content